-Chapter 1: Introduction

-An overview of EWR methods and confidence of the study is provided.

-Chapter 2: Background Information

-This Chapter summarises important background information related to the hydrological characteristics, catchment characteristics and land-use, as well as human pressures affecting the estuary.

-Chapter 3: Delineation of Estuary

-The geographical boundaries of the study area are defined, as well as the zoning and typical abiotic states adopted for this estuary.

-Chapter 4: Ecological Baseline and Health Assessment

-This chapter provides a baseline ecological and health assessment of the estuary.
-It describes each of the abiotic and biotic aspects of the estuary - from hydrology to birds - describing an understanding of the present situation and estimation of the reference condition.
-The health state of each component is determined using the Estuarine Health Index (EHI).
+- Chapter 1 Provides an overview of EWR methods and confidence of the study. - Chapter 2 Summarises important background information related to the hydrological characteristics, catchment characteristics and land-use, as well as human pressures affecting the estuary - Chapter 3 Defines the geographical boundaries of the study area, as well as the zoning and typical abiotic states adopted for this estuary; - Chapter 4 Provides a baseline ecological and health assessment of the estuary.
+It describes each of the abiotic and biotic aspects of the estuary from hydrology to birds describing an understanding of the present situation and estimation of the reference condition.
+The health state of each component is computed using the Estuary Health Index (EHI). - Chapter 5 Describes the overall state of health (or present ecological status) of the estuary.
+It also summarises the overall confidence of the study and the degree to which non-flow factors have contributed to the degradation of the system. - Chapter 6 Combines the EHI score with the Estuarine Importance Score (EIS) for the system to determine the Recommended Ecological Category. - Chapter 7 Describes the ecological consequences of various future flow scenarios, and determines the Ecological Category for each of these using the EHI. - Chapter 8 Concludes with recommendations on the ecological water requirements for the estuary, as well as recommended resource quality objectives (ecological specifications).

-Chapter 5: Present Ecological Status

-Describes the overall state of health (or present ecological status) of the estuary.
-It also summarises the overall confidence of the study and the degree to which non-flow factors have contributed to the degradation of the system.

-Chapter 6: The Recommended Ecological Category

-The EHI score combined with the Estuarine Importance Score (EIS) for the system determines the Recommended Ecological Category, which is provided in this chapter.

-Chapter 7: Consequences of Alternative Scenarios

-This chapter describes the ecological consequences of various future flow scenarios, and determines the Ecological Category for each of these using the EHI.

-Chapter 8: Conclusions and Recommendations

-Recommendations on the ecological water requirements for the estuary are provided, including the recommended resource quality objectives (ecological specifications).
 Finally, monitoring requirements to improve the confidence of the EWR assessment are recommended.

-Chapter 9: References

-Report references are listed.

-Chapter 10: Appendix A: Report Comments

-Comments from reviewers are listed.